 The Ph.D.
 Committee

 For the purpose of the preliminary examination, the Ph.D. committee consists of four faculty members, including the faculty advisor, selected by the student in consultation with their faculty advisor and the DGS.
 A fifth faculty member will be added to the committee for the dissertation defense.
 Typically, faculty from the preliminary exam will also serve on the dissertation review and dissertation defense committees.

 Dissertation Chapter Review

 In consultation with their advisor, students develop a dissertation project.
-Students submit to the dissertation review committee a chapter of 30-45 pages, a two to three page overview of the dissertation; and a comprehensive bibliography.
+Students submit to the dissertation review committee a chapter of 30-45 pages, a prospectus of the dissertation of at least 10 pages, and a comprehensive bibliography.
 The oral review lasts approximately 1-2 hours.

 Dissertation Defense/Final Examination